 Clotilde Dusoulier is the French food writer behind Chocolate & Zucchini, a blog that’s all about the fresh, simple, and seasonal foods she cooks in her Paris kitchen.

-Check out our ultimate foodie guide to Paris for more essential travel info and must-read guides on our travel hub.
+Check out our travel hub for more essential travel info and must-read guides.